hecs-software/group-planner/README.md

 The following **required** user stories are complete:

-- [ ] Users can create account, log in, and set preferences
+- [ ] Users can log in using Google Sign-In in the Login Page
-- [ ] Users can create Hangouts and invite friends
-- [ ] Users can choose 2 actions for Hangouts: place to eat or movie to watch
-- [ ] Users can choose to use default profile preferences or set new preferences for specific hangout
-- [ ] Hangout will display list of options that matches the most preferences within the Hangout
-- [ ] Food Hangout: Able to display a map with all of the suggested restaurants
+- [ ] Login Page has AutoLayout that adjusts with rotation

 The following **stretch** user stories are implemented: